 - In celebration of Martin Luther King, Jr.’s contributions to the Civil Rights Movement, we held a prayer service.

 One of the most visible contributions to our school is the addition of monthly Charity N.U.T Days (N.U.T. stands for No Uniform Today).
 The purpose of these Charity N.U.T Days is to grow in the spirit of stewardship by raising money and awareness for various charities.
-Students are asked to bring in one dollar or more to support a cause in need.
+Families are asked to donate online to support a cause in need.
 Students are then allowed to dress down according to the N.U.T Day Guidelines in our Family Handbook.